IMG Guide Training on Mt. Rainier, May 2013 (zoom»)

 Peter has been guiding for International Mountain Guides for over a dozen years.
 Peter has climbed and guided extensively in Alaska, New Zealand, Central and South America, Africa, and Nepal.
 Peter resides in Missoula, Montana where he works as an Emergency Nurse.
 He is also the director of Sentinel Outdoor Institute, an educational company certifying students around the world in wilderness and emergency medicine, advanced life support, risk management and survival courses.
 Peter is a member of the Black Diamond Equipment Field Test team, is an RN, Wilderness EMT, Avalanche Level II, Leave No Trace trainer, and is a former member of the Denali Rescue Patrol Team.

-Adam lives in the foothills of Mount Rainier where he directs the Kalãkora Gallery, and the Mt.
-Rainier Institute of Photography.
-He started guiding for IMG in 1999 and has led climbs in Tanzania, Nepal, Tibet, Argentina, Alaska, Mexico, California and on Mt.
+Adam lives in the foothills of Mount Rainier where he directs the Kalãkora Gallery.
+He started guiding for IMG in 1999 and has led and directed climbs in Tanzania, Nepal, Tibet, Argentina, Alaska, Mexico, California and on Mt.
 Rainier.
 His philosophy: "The grand experiences of climbing and photography are best shared with good friends and are rewarding catalysts for experiencing our planet."
 He and his family are avid skiers and spend as much time as possible cycling, stand-up-paddle boarding, and traveling the world together.

 Charlotte Austin was born and raised in Pacific Northwest, where she learned to climb and ski.
 She has climbed and guided in North and South America, Europe, Alaska, Patagonia, and Nepal.
 When she's not in the mountains, Charlotte is working toward her Master's in Creative Writing at the University of Alaska, Anchorage.
 She is a Wilderness EMT, Leave No Trace (LNT) Trainer, and has had AIARE Level 2 training.
 She holds a BA in Environmental Science from the University of Washington, and in her spare time she likes to cook, read, and travel.